xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > Get the digital value of the specified Tool GPIO,Compared with the "get_tgpio_digital" interface,
 > &ensp;&ensp;&ensp;&ensp;the value of TI2 is obtained when the ionum is not transmitted.
 >
-> :param ionum: 0 or 1 or or 2 or 3 or 4 (both 0 and 4), default is None
+> :param ionum: 0 or 1 or 2 or 3 or 4 (both 0 and 4), default is None
 > :return: tuple((code, value or value list)), only when code is 0, the returned result is correct.
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.